• Link to Facebook

 Kirribilli

 They rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.
-Already, the Sydney family Harley tour has shown our passengers the main icons of Sydney.
+As usual, the Christmas holiday Harley ride, was already showing some beautiful sights and icons of Sydney.

 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge